 Beating The Odds

 Despite current trends, some chains still get lots of traffic every day for lunch.
 Included on Ranker’s list of “Best Restaurant Chains for Lunch” are Noodles & Co.
-(TSX:NDLSB), Chipotle Mexican Grill Inc., The Cheesecake Factory (NASDAQ:CAKEC), Chili’s and Red Robin Gourmet Burgers Inc. (NASDAQ:RRGBC).
+(TSX:NDLSC), Chipotle Mexican Grill Inc., The Cheesecake Factory (NASDAQ:CAKEB), Chili’s and Red Robin Gourmet Burgers Inc. (NASDAQ:RRGBB).

 Each of these chains faces the same struggles as others in the space but have managed to gain favor with customers, no small feat in today’s cost conscious dining sector.